ApprenticeAI/frapy/docs/topics/practices.rst

 Using this class the reactor should be explicitly run after scheduling your spiders.
-It's recommended you use :class:`~frapy.crawler.CrawlerRunner` instead of :class:`~frapy.crawler.CrawlerProcess` if your application is already using Twisted and you want to run Scrapy in the same reactor.
+It's recommended you use :class:`~frapy.crawler.CrawlerRunner` instead of :class:`~frapy.crawler.CrawlerProcess` if your application is already using Twisted and you want to run Frapy in the same reactor.

 Note that you will also have to shutdown the Twisted reactor yourself after the spider is finished.
 This can be achieved by adding callbacks to the deferred